MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

  > [!IMPORTANT]
  > - The required user permissions at tenant level is "SharePoint Admin".
- > - The required permissions at site collection level for the performer user is "Admin".
+ > - The required user permissions at site collection level is "Admin".

 #### Allow or prevent Custom Script (NoScript)</br>
 In Office 365 tenants you can control whether users can run custom script on personal sites and self-service created sites.